Gabry-76/Slashed-Text/README.md

 # How to stop the code
 ----------------------
-1. If you want to stop the code write in console `stop`
+1. If you want to stop the code write in console `stop` and confirm with typing `yes`

 # Examples
 1. Python